Hijack8/occamy-verilog/README.md

-A switch that support occamy using verilog
+A switch that supports occamy using verilog.

+## TODO:

+- [ ] Add packet descriptor memory.

+- [ ] In switch_core.v, the read cycle needs to be in packets instead of cells.

+- [ ] Add DT.

+- [ ] Add Occamy.